1. Books I Loved

 Judith Tarr, Forgotten suns

-I am struggling with this one because I am not emotionally engaged with the POV characters, but I will try and finish it.
+I am struggling with this one because I’m not emotionally engaged with the POV characters, but I’ll try and finish it.

 James A Corey, Leviathan Awakes: Book 1